Two Minutes of Totality: My First Total Solar Eclipse

 My dad is standing next to me now, but he’s speechless too.

-I guess it’s time to slowly pack out stuff and walk back to the car, in awe.
+I guess it’s time to slowly pack our stuff and walk back to the car, all six of us in awe.

 So why is something so beautiful so rare?